khanitin/khanitin.github.io/_research/aging-cognitive-enhancement.md

 ### See:
 * Jornkokgoud, K., Makmee, P., Wongupparaj, P., & Grecucci, A. (2025).
 Tablet-and Group-Based Multicomponent Cognitive Stimulation for Older Adults With Mild Cognitive Impairment: Single-Group Pilot Study and Protocol for Randomized Controlled Trial.
 JMIR Research Protocols, 14(1), e64465. <a href="https://doi.org/10.2196/64465">https://doi.org/10.2196/64465</a>

-* Jornkokgoud, K., Makmee, P., Wongupparaj, P., & Grecucci, A. (Accepted).
+* Jornkokgoud, K., Makmee, P., Wongupparaj, P., & Grecucci, A. (2025).
 A preliminary investigation of tablet- and group-based cognitive stimulation therapy for older adults with mild cognitive impairment in Thailand.
-Journal of Cognitive Enhancement.
+Journal of Cognitive Enhancement. <a href="https://doi.org/10.1007/s41465-025-00335-3">https://doi.org/10.1007/s41465-025-00335-3</a>